 - Botanical information

 - Shipping information

 Our Mimosa hostilis (Tepezcohuite) is harvested by a community of indigenous Tzoltzil and Zoque farmers from Southeastern Mexico.
 No chemical fertilizers or pesticides are used.
 Most of the Jurema is harvested/collected from the wild in the more than 370 hectares of land owned by these farmers.
 The Tepezcohuite tree is very abundant in this region since it grows there naturally.
-The Tzoltzil and Zoque farmers replant trees to ensure a sustainable and ecologically friendly production.
-Other plants/products harvested by this community are mango, noni, moringa, stevia and salvia divinorum.
+The Tzotzil and Zoque farmers replant trees to ensure sustainable and environmentally friendly production.
+Other plants that are cultivated by this community are mangoes, noni, moringa, stevia, and Salvia divinorum.

 This species came to the attention of scientists just over 150 years ago, although it was hardly studied until the 1980s.
-Now much is known about this tree.
-Currently, Tepezcohuite / Jurema is used throughout the world as the subject of medical, pharmacological, preclinical and clinical research on its various healing effects, antibiotic and regenerative effects on epithelial cells and for the elaboration of different medicinal products and standardized extracts.
-It has been combined within sophisticated formulas to produce cosmetic and entheogenic products.
-In recent years, Mimosa hostilis has been popularly used as an important element for the preparation of modern analogs of Aya brews.
+Now, much is known about this tree.
+Currently, Mimosa Hostilis is used throughout the world as the subject of medical, pharmacological, preclinical, and clinical research.

 Whilst we take great care to verify and reference all information presented on this website we are expressing our own opinions, beliefs, personal experience and indigenous wisdom and knowledge.
 We are not publishing scientifically proven facts.
 All information is provided in good faith “as is” with no warranty or guarantee.